8balloon/eigenstate/README.md

 # Eigenstate

 Eigenstate is a [Flux](https://facebook.github.io/flux/) alternative.
-It facilitates consistent and complete control over application state via state objects and state methods.
+It provides application state control via state objects and state methods which are easy to define and reason about.

-Eigenstate provides complete React application state management without requiring you to learn other libraries.
-It takes almost no wiring to set up, debug, or embed, and is simple and intuitive to use.
+Eigenstate has a much smaller, simpler API than comparable libraries, such as Redux + React Redux + Redux Thunk.
+It has no dependencies beyond React, and its file size is also significantly smaller than comparable libraries.

-Eigenstate has a much smaller API than comparable libraries, such as Redux + React Redux + Redux Thunk.
-It also requires less repetitive code, and has a smaller file size.
+Eigenstate applications require less repetitive code, and are easy to set up, debug, and embed.

 ## features